The Process

 You will see that I do my best to weave holistic sustainability into my work and business as much as possible.

-Plastic-free/recyclable packaging, donating to nonprofits both monetarily and by donating pieces to community-led organizations, partnering only with shops and individuals striving to make a difference, offsetting my carbon footprint for travel (I use Native Energy), and thoughtfully sourcing materials locally and/or by businesses who also align with my ethics whenever I can.
-I also actively use my platform to discuss conscious consumerism (buying less/quality over quantity), social/environmental justice awareness, and holistic sustainability- as well as what that means as both a business owner and consumer in terms of accountability and transparency.
-In addition, I am committed to acknowledging the role that racism plays in the degradation of our environment, and the fact that these two fights are intersectional.
+Plastic-free/recyclable packaging, donating to nonprofits both monetarily and by donating pieces to community-led organizations, partnering only with shops and individuals striving to make a difference, offsetting my carbon footprint for travel (I use Native Energy), using local credit union rather than a big bank, and thoughtfully sourcing materials locally and/or by businesses who also align with my ethics whenever I can.
+I also actively use my platform to discuss conscious consumerism (buying less/quality over quantity), social/environmental justice awareness, and holistic sustainability.
+In addition, I am committed to acknowledging the role that racism plays in the degradation of our environment and community wellbeing- and the fact that these two fights are intersectional.